Trees and hedges

-You can help limit the spread of this fungus, and other tree diseases by following the advice issued by The Food and Environment Research Agency (FERA)
+You can help limit the spread of this fungus, and other tree diseases by following the advice issued by The Food and Environment Research Agency.

-Only if they are protected by a Tree Preservation Order (TPO) or in a conservation area.
+You only nee to get consent if the trees are protected by a Tree Preservation Order (TPO) or if they are in a conservation area.

-Do I need permission to fell trees on my land, where it is not part of the garden?
+Felling trees on your land, where it is not part of the garden

-You must check if it is protected by a TPO or in a conservation area.
-If the trees are large enough you may need a Felling Licence from the Forestry Authority.
+You must check if the tree is protected by a TPO or if it is in a conservation area.
+If the trees are large enough you may need a felling license from the Forestry Commission.